ManujGarggit/Advanced-xv6/README.md

 ### Multi Level Feedback Queue

 It allows processes to move between different priority queues based on their behavior and CPU bursts.
+If a process uses too much CPU time, it is pushed to a lower priority queue, leaving I/O bound and interactive processes in the higher priority queues.
 Aging is implemented to prevent starvation.

+The time slices for the queues are
+a.
+For priority 0: 1 timer tick
+b.
+For priority 1: 2 timer ticks
+c.
+For priority 2: 4 timer ticks
+d.
+For priority 3: 8 timer ticks
+e.
+For priority 4: 16 timer ticks

+On the initiation of a process, push it to the end of the highest priority queue.
+You should always run the processes that are in the highest priority queue that is not empty

 If a process voluntarily relinquishes control of the CPU it leaves the queuing network, and when the process becomes ready again after the I/O, it is inserted at the tail of the same queue, from which it is relinquished earlier